 B i o g r a p h y

-Born in Guangzhou, Henry began playing the Chinese bamboo flute (dizi) at the age of six and the Western silver flute at the age of eight.
-Shortly after his first taste of orchestral performance with the Guangzhou Youth Orchestra, Henry's family decided to move to Australia, where he continued to grow his passion for music under the guidance of inspirational educators such as Richard Gill, Steve Williams, and Alex Manton.
-After completing a Music performance degree at the Sydney Conservatorium of Music, Henry was awarded the Fellowship in Music, Australia (F.Mus.A), the most prestigious honour offered by the Australian Music and Examinations Board.
+Born in Guangzhou, China, Henry began playing the dizi at age six, and the Western concert flute at age eight.
+Shortly after his first taste of orchestral performance with the Guangzhou Youth Orchestra, he moved to Australia, where his passion for music grew under the guidance of inspirational educators, including Richard Gill and Alex Manton.
+He is a graduate of the Sydney Conservatorium of Music and was awarded a Fellowship in Music by the Australian Music Examinations Board.

 In 2015, Henry was selected by Columbia University of New York to study with world-renowned shō master Mayumi Miyata in Japan, performing concerts in Tokyo, and the following year in New York at The Institute of Medieval Japanese Studies at Columbia University.

 Henry has 15 years’ experience as a peripatetic teacher and conductor in schools across Sydney, adjudicating and hosting a range of community events.
 He served as President of the Flute Society of New South Wales from 2014 to 2017.